APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-violence.md

 date: 2024-10-22 8:00 PM
 ---

-Thesis: Safety is accountability

-Thesis: An incident in October that was dealt with in a manner not consistent with university philosophy shows that policy is not content-neutral, but driven by bias.
-As a singular major incident, it may be difficult to label it as deliberate---perhaps only incidents garnering significant media attention were condemned.
+Thesis1: When a serious incident occurred in October, the university did not find it merited a response.

+Thesis2: This incident does show, however, that when students seek to further the academic mission of the university, the university will show them no protection.
+If these students were African American and their assailants were White, the gravity of the situation might be clearer.

+Thesis3: As a singular major incident occurring after Oct 7th, no pattern indicating bias has appeared yet---as of this time, incidents that were condemned also garnered significant media attention (a question in and of itself).

 ### Unprotected free speech

 - [Oct 11th Kaplan Incident](https://www.instagram.com/p/CyTYyrwrue7/?utm_source=ig_embed&ig_rid=63fa4fd5-c1f3-4506-9d75-3cd1c6100342)